MaibornWolff/OSSLR/README.md

 set FETCH_LICENSE=true
 ```

-Then proceed to generating a BOM file.
+## Usage

+To generate a BOM file of your project, run this command inside the project folder.

 ```
 cdxgen -o bom.json